harness/developer-hub/docs/code-repository/config-repos/webhooks.md

 1. When viewing a repository in Harness Code, go to **Webhooks**, and select **New Webhook**.
 2. Enter a webhook **Name** and optional **Description**.
 3. Enter your endpoint URL in the **Payload URL**.
-4. If the endpoint requires authentication, provide a **Secret**.
+4. You can provide a **Secret** to sign the payload so the server can verify authenticity.
+If you provide a secret, the webhook call contains an `X-Harness-Signature` header.
 5. Specify the events that you want to trigger this webhook.

-   * **Send me everything:** All applicable Git events trigger the webhook.
-Payloads are sent to your endpoint for all Git events in this repo.
+   * **Send me everything:** All applicable events trigger the webhook.
+Payloads are sent to your endpoint for all events in this repo.
-   * **Let me select individual events:** Select specific Git events that you want to trigger this webhook.
+   * **Let me select individual events:** Select specific events that you want to trigger this webhook.
 Payloads are sent to your endpoint only when the specified events occur in this repo.

    Webhook triggering events include: